 Acerinox's board ends merger talks with Aperam

-MADRID, June 6 (Reuters) - The board of Spanish steel maker Acerinox ACX.MC unanimously voted on Monday to end the preliminary talks started with rival Aperam APAM.AS for a potential tie-up, the company said in a filing to the Spanish stock market regulator.
+MADRID, June 6 (Reuters) - The board of Spanish steel maker Acerinox ACX.MC announced on Monday that it was walking away from preliminary talks with Dutch rival Aperam APAM.AS for a potential tie-up that would have created a European stainless steel giant.

-The two companies said last week said they had started merger talks.
+"The board of the company in a meeting today agreed unanimously not to continue with the preliminary talks with Aperam to evaluate a possible corporate operation," Acerinox said on Monday in a filing to Spain's stock market regulator.

-Shares of Acerinox traded 3.7% lower after disclosing the end of the merger talks.
+The two companies disclosed last week that they had opened talks about a possible merger but that no agreement regarding scope, structure or the terms of a potential deal had yet been reached.

 ((Inti.Landauro@thomsonreuters.com;))